tovicheung/pytermgame/README.md

 # pytermgame

-Like pygame, but in the terminal
+You've seen frameworks for making terminal apps (`textual`, `pytermgraphics`, `asciimatics`) ... but how about a framework for games ... like `pygame`?

 Working example: `jet_and_ball.py`

-`pip install pytermgame`
+Installation: `pip install pytermgame`

-note: key input is a bit laggy on linux

 TODO:
 - support for more keys
 - simulated scrolling (extended axis)
+- use integer IDs to reference sprites (for performance?)
 - support color using ANSI (Char class?)
     - option to remain black and white (less memory)
 - mouse support
 - more examples
-- special sprites (background, text)
-- more options at Game()